PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-05-05-prestashop-core-weekly-weeks-19-20.markdown

 Of note among the merged PRs in the last two weeks:

- * In [3007](https://github.com/PrestaShop/PrestaShop/pull/3007), core dev jeromenadaud we introduce a new style to the back-office and login form of PrestaShop, in accordance to the rebranding currently under way at PrestaShop.
+ * In [3007](https://github.com/PrestaShop/PrestaShop/pull/3007), PrestaShop R&D Director Jérôme Nadaud (jeromenadaud) introduced a new style to the back-office and login form of PrestaShop, in accordance to the rebranding currently under way at the PrestaShop company.
 More about that very soon!
-The design work was done by PrestaShop UX designer syswarren.
+The design work was done by PrestaShop's Lead Product Designer Julie Chabin (syswarren).
- * In [2967](https://github.com/PrestaShop/PrestaShop/pull/2967), core dev Shudrum kept on modifying the email template, removing order_changed.
+ * In [2967](https://github.com/PrestaShop/PrestaShop/pull/2967), core dev Julien Martin (Shudrum) kept on modifying the email template, removing order_changed.

 ## Code changes